zolotarovgl/GeneExt/Manual.md

 If you already have used `cellranger`, then you can simply use its `.bam` file (`[cellranger_output_directory]/outs/possorted_genome.bam`).
 Alternatively, you may generate an alignment yourself with any splice-aware aligner.

+> [!Warning]
-Note: for now, `GeneExt` only accepths a single alignment file, so if you have multiple sequencing datasets, you should concatenate your scRNA-seq fastq file for the following step:
+> For now, `GeneExt` only accepths a single alignment file, so if you have multiple sequencing datasets, you should concatenate your scRNA-seq fastq file for the following step:

 ```cat lane1.R2.fastq.gz lane2.R2.fastq.gz > data/cells.R2.fastq.gz```